 Cocaine Set To Music

 I once traveled 1,300 miles by motor car from Arizona to Nebraska while listening to The Best Band in the World’s third album, Be Here Now, on repeat for the entire twenty-hour jaunt.
-At over 71 minutes in length it’s a mammoth of a rock album.
-Yet, there’s a contagious energy found within the music, transmitted by the poetic confidence of the performers, the sound waves gyrate the medulla oblongata, involuntarily eliciting visions of Liam’s spirited swagger.
+At over 71 minutes in length, it’s a mammoth of a rock album.
+Yet, there’s a contagious energy found within the music, transmitted by the poetic confidence of the performers and the sound waves conjuring visions of Liam Gallagher’s spirited swagger.
 Even now, a decade later, I will let the disc spin in my car for weeks on end because the songs just never get old.

 My enduring disposition for Be Here Now is somewhat baffling.
 Nowadays, the album’s release is recognized as the official end to Britpop due to its uniquely bloated, power-mad sounds.
 Fans were expecting another collection of catchy pop tunes that embodied the enthusiasm of being young, unchained to worry and naively believing they would live forever.
 But Oasis had grown up, leaving their post-pubescent innocence for drugs and… well, more drugs.